tahiri-lab/phyDBSCAN/README.md

 # About the project

 This project aims to perform tree classification using the DBSCAN algorithm.
 Instead of using traditional coordinates, distances between points are employed for the classification.

+If you would like to find out more about the project, the ideas for improvement, the difficulties encountered and the changes to be made, please read the "phyDBSCAN_Project_Report.pdf" in attachment.

 # Installation

+Insert your dataset matrix in the "resources/input_data.txt" file, then use one of the two compilation methods.

 ### Using Makefile: